How To Turn Your Truck Into A Kickass Survival Vehicle!

 5) GPS:

 If you’re off the grid and off the map, then navigation is even more critical than it is finding your way through the streets!
 The navigation app on your smart phone may be good but what happens when you are out of cell phone range?
 Yes, your iPhone has GPS – but a dedicated satellite GPS navigator does not rely on cellular signals and is unaffected by cellular dead zones.
 This Garmin nüvi 55LM GPS Navigator System is the #1 seller on Amazon and gets great reviews.
+For more possibilities check out my tutorial 5+ Ways To Get Online When “Normal Internet” Is Not Available (Including SHTF Options).

-6) Tool up:
+6) Tool Up:

 Your survival vehicle should be equipped with a wide variety of tools.
 The list here could be as long as your arm, or your budget (and don’t forget to think about your overall pack weight) but think about what truckers and military folks carry with them.
 Basic mechanic tools, jacks and vehicle repair kit, bridging ladders, inverter, battery power tools such as a reciprocating saw with branch cutting blades (this is very valuable in forest regions.
-I once was able to clear a 6″ small tree that had fallen across a road and be on my way because I happened to have one of these in the trunk!)
+I once was able to clear a 6″ diameter tree trunk that had fallen across a road (at chest height) and be on my way because I happened to have one of these in the trunk!)

 You can survive several days without food.
 Without water, you are in trouble much, much faster.
 A supply of clean, potable water is an absolute essential if you are anywhere that fresh water on tap is not a given.
-A sterile 5 gallon water container will keep you going for a few days.
-At the very least pack a couple of 1-gallon containers.
-These are useful for refilling a radiator after the event of an overheat also.
+If you break down in the desert, you now have a survival issue as well as a vehicle issue… *cue vultures circling overhead*

-8) Electrical Power Rigs / Upgrades For Off Grid And Survival Vehicles.
+9) Electrical Power Rigs / Upgrades For Off Grid And Survival Vehicles.

 Batteries also give the option of DC charging from solar panels and a variety of other sources – giving you versatility and an almost ideal power supply that can be used “anywhere”.

-8A) INVERTERS
+9A) INVERTERS

-8B) BATTERIES
+9B) BATTERIES

 In order to handle heavy demand, high power inverters require high-capacity battery banks.
 For serious use a separate deep cycle battery bank is advised, with various options for charging from connection through to the regular battery through to solar panels.
 Such installations are best done by a pro or someone who really knows what they are doing.
 DC power can be dangerous and a short can carry enough current to make wires glow white hot, slough off their insulation in seconds and start a fire very fast.
 You’ll want an inline fuse on the DC supply that is designed to protect you from this kind of short – and the fuse needs to be correctly rated for the current you are drawing.
-Also these batteries can be extremely heavy and lifting them can be dangerous if done incorrectly.

-8C) CABLES
+9C) CABLES

 In order for the juice to make it from the batteries to the inverter and supply the required power safely, very low resistance wiring (read: short, thick cables) and high-quality connections are required.